 Technology continues to race ahead, bringing innovative applications seemingly bound only by the imagination.
 Automation, the industrial Internet of Things, and robotics, among others, are transforming the way companies approach the production and delivery of goods.
-The coming years could bring completely automated manufacturing floors, increasingly transparent supply chains, flexible operating models—even the emergence of “dark warehouses,” which require no human workforce.
+The coming years could bring completely automated manufacturing floors, increasingly transparent supply chains, flexible operating models—even the emergence of “dark warehouses,” which require no human workforce.1 Such breakthroughs are closer to reality than ever before.
+Consider that Tesla has claimed the production of its Model 3 is already 95 percent automated.2 Similarly, in late 2018, DHL launched an automated distribution center that boosted productivity by 60 percent over nonautomated facilities.3

 The question of why industrial companies trail their peers is a complex one.
 Industrials do face some of the same challenges as organizations in other sectors—from outdated infrastructure to lack of necessary talent—but they must also grapple with systemic obstacles before beginning to capture potential value.
 Issues are as likely to emerge around people and execution as around technological complexity.